ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Limiting Seeding Ratio in Deluge.md

-In this guide, we'll be exploring options on how to limit your seeding torrent's ratio.
-One where you will apply seeding limit to all of your torrents and using one of Deluge's third party plugins called LabelPlus.
-With LabelPlus, you can label some torrents you chose automatically according to your set filters and more, depending on what you set each label.
+In this guide, we'll be exploring options on how to limit your seeding torrent ratio.
+One where you will apply a seeding limit to all of your torrents and using one of Deluge's third-party plugins called `LabelPlus`.
+With `LabelPlus`, you can label some torrents you chose automatically according to your set filters and more, depending on what you set each label.
 You can also move and throttle torrents within a label with ease.

 This requires the following:

 * Deluge installed on your seedbox
 * Deluge Thin Client (It does not have WebUI access)
-* LabelPlus egg
+* `LabelPlus` egg

 In this guide, we'll be briefly teach you how to set it up.
-For LabelPlus, we will also guide you on how to automatically label and set max seeding ratio to some torrents.
+For `LabelPlus`, we will also guide you on how to automatically label and set max seeding ratio to some torrents.

 ***